Back to Blogging: AI is Moving Fast

 What to expect

-I’m not planning to turn this into a news feed or a hype machine.
-I’d rather write less frequently but with more substance — working through an idea, sharing something I built, or documenting something I learned that took me longer than it should have.
+I’m not turning this into a news feed.
+I’d rather write less often and say something.
+Work through an idea, share something I built, or write up something that took me way longer to figure out than it should have.

 Topics I’m thinking about:

-- AI in science — what tools like AlphaFold and the wave of AI-assisted research mean for fields like genetics
+- AI in science: what tools like AlphaFold mean for fields like genetics, and what they don’t

-- Practical tooling — what’s actually useful day-to-day versus what’s a demo
+- Day-to-day tooling: what’s useful versus what’s a demo

 Getting started again

-The blog itself got a makeover too — migrated from Hugo to Astro, cleaner design, dark mode that actually works.
+The blog got a makeover too.
+Migrated from Hugo to Astro, cleaner design, dark mode that works.
 Small things, but they make it more pleasant to write.

 If you want to follow along, there’s a subscribe link in the nav.
 Or find me on Twitter/X at @gumgumeo.